Tyler, the Creator: Early life and education

-Tyler Gregory Okonma was born on March 6, 1991 in Hawthorne, California, a suburb of Los Angeles. the son of a Nigerian Igbo father and an African-American mother.
+Tyler Gregory Okonma was born on March 6, 1991, in Hawthorne, California, a suburb of Los Angeles.
+He is the son of a Nigerian Igbo father and an African-American mother who is half-Canadian and multiracial.
 He spent his early life living in Hawthorne before moving to Ladera Heights at 17.
-At the age of seven, Okonma took covers out of CD cases and create covers for his own imaginary albums—including a tracklist with song lengths—before he could make music.
+At the age of seven, Okonma took covers out of CD cases and created covers for his own imaginary albums—including a tracklist with song lengths—before he could make music.
+He produced his first beat, on FL Studio, at age 12.
 At the age of 14, he taught himself to play the piano.

 In his 12 years of schooling, Okonma attended 12 different schools in the Los Angeles and Sacramento areas.
 In the eighth grade, he joined a drama class and was removed for being too hyperactive, while in the ninth grade, he was not allowed to join the band class because he could not read music.
 He attended Westchester High School, where he befriended Lionel Boyce in a theater class.

 Okonma worked at FedEx for under two weeks, and at Starbucks for over two years.
 He took his stage name from a Myspace page he used to post his creative endeavors.

 When Okonma was 15, he had a YouTube channel named "bloxhead".
 His first YouTube video was released on February 28, 2008.
 He posted videos until October 2009, when he stopped uploading to focus on his debut album, Bastard.
 The channel was originally titled "I Smell Panties" named after his comedy hip-hop duo group with Jasper Dolphin.